russelljjarvis/ScienceAccessibility/README.md

 | 30.58 |     [professor S Crook](https://scholar.google.com/citations?user=xnsDhO4AAAAJ&hl=en&oe=ASCII&oi=sra)  |
 | 12.0 | this readme.md |

-I propose [a tool] (https://github.com/russelljjarvis/ScienceAccessibility/blob/dev/Examples/Incentivise_by_competing.ipynb) that allows you to select academic authors who then play out a competition demand, and to utilize their writing contributions in the context of a tournament where, academic tournament members compete to write simpler text.
+Example code for the [proposed tool](https://github.com/russelljjarvis/ScienceAccessibility/blob/dev/Examples/Incentivise_by_competing.ipynb) would allow you to select academic authors who then play out a competition demand, and to utilize their writing contributions in the context of a tournament where, academic tournament members compete to write simpler text.

 A more recently maintained version of that [file](https://github.com/russelljjarvis/ScienceAccessibility/blob/dev/Examples/compete.py)